-Falls have formed on Hipuapua stream and are perennial.
-From the distance, they look like a narrow ribbon but as one approaches the base of the falls, turns out that there is fairly wide river thundering down along the basalt cliff.
+Falls have formed on the Hipuapua stream and are perennial.
+From the distance, they look like a narrow ribbon but as one approaches the base of the falls, turns out that there is a fairly wide river thundering down along the basalt cliff.

 Falls have one main drop – some 152 – 160 m tall (estimates differ in different sources).
 For the most part, there is no free fall of water, it flows along the steep cliff.
-Below the falls there has formed rather large pool.
+Below the falls there has formed a rather large pool.

 The beautiful Halawa Valley is one of the first areas to be inhabited in Hawaii.
 Settlers from the Marquesas Islands came here around the 7th century AD.
 The fertile valley experienced a boom of the population – it was densely inhabited and the main foodstuff was locally grown taro.
 Unfortunately, this beautiful valley experienced much warfare.

 With the arrival of Europeans the life of native Hawaiians changed.
 The last blow to the traditional lifestyle though came in the middle of the 20th century, when powerful tsunamis covered the valley with sea salt in 1946 and 1957.
 Taro fields were not fertile anymore and most people left for cities.

 Nowadays in the valley there live few families – but otherwise, the valley looks pristine and primeval.
-Walk through the valley though reveals signs of the past: it leads along the ancient temples – heiau – some as large as a football field.
+A walk through the valley though reveals signs of the past: it leads along with the ancient temples – heiau – some as large as a football field.

 Walk to the beautiful waterfalls inevitably leads through private properties.
 Naturally, locals are not too happy to see endless lines of tourists passing there and back through the peaceful valley.
 In fact – not so peaceful – there is frequent noise pollution coming from other tourists flying around with helicopters.

 Sadly – this is the price for living in an extremely beautiful place.

 Tourists walking to the falls are kindly advised to take local guides (in fact – not so cheap!).